microsoft/MicroHack/03-Azure/01-03-Infrastructure/01_Azure_Virtual_Desktop/Solutionguide/05-scaling-plan-solution.md

 "Microsoft.DesktopVirtualization/hostpools/sessionhosts/usersessions/sendMessage/action"
 "Microsoft.DesktopVirtualization/hostpools/sessionhosts/usersessions/read"
 ```
--	Save the progress and continue to Review and Create to create the custom role
+-	Save the progress and continue to *Review and Create* to create the custom role

 ### Assign custom role:

 - Make sure you are still working in the subscription where you just created the custom role
-- Navigate again to Access Control (IAM) on the left side menu and click on Add on the top left and then Add Role Assignment (compare image below)
+- Navigate again to *Access Control (IAM)* on the left side menu and click on *Add* on the top left and then choose *Add Role Assignment* (compare image below)

 ![Assign Custom Role](../Images/04-custom_role_3.png)

-- Under the Role tab select the role you just created (If you just created the role, it might take a few minutes until it appears)
+- Under the *Role* tab select the role you just created (Note: If you just created the role, it might take a few minutes until it appears)
-- Navigate to the Members tab:
+- Navigate to the *Members* tab:
   - Here you select the first option *user, group or service principal*
-  - Click on Select Members, search for *Windows Virtual Desktop* and select the option
+  - Click on *Select Members*, search for *Windows Virtual Desktop* and select the option
-- Navigate to Review and Assign to create the role assignment (by doing so you give Azure Virtual Desktop the permission to manage, turn on and shut down VMs)
+- Navigate to *Review and Assign* to create the role assignment (by doing so you give Azure Virtual Desktop the permission to manage, turn on and shut down VMs)

 ![Assign Custom Role](../Images/04-custom_role_4.png)